 You must use the normal National Insurance rates and thresholds on the value of the deemed payment.

-Deemed employment is different to employment
+A Deemed employee is different to an actual employee

 Do not apply: Student loan repayments, holiday pay, statutory payments and auto-enrolment

 There is no responsibility for deducting student loan repayments for workers engaged through their own companies.
 The worker will account for student loan obligations in their own tax return.

 As they are not your employee they are not entitled to:

 - be automatically enrolled into a pension